krishna9358/Zapify-rebuild/README.md

 1. Hooks can get hit from external source like github.
 The data will go to database ( zapRun, zapRunOutbox )
 3. Processsor will take the data from zapRunOUtbox and push to kafka queue and removing from zapRunOutbox.
 4. Now, worker is taking events from kafka queue and processing it further.
+5. Created the backend end points to create user and zap with available trigger and actions.